wilfredinni/dinero/docs/currencies.md

 # Currencies

-The currency is one of the three pieces of domain data necessary to create a Dinero object.
+The currency is one of the two pieces of domain data necessary to create a Dinero object.

 A Dinero currency is composed of: